Sjeiti/project-invoice/README.md

 ### I want to clear my LocalStorage to wipe all my data.

 There is a button for that on the [settings page](https://projectinvoice.nl/settings).

+### Is there an Android or IOS app for this?

+Yes and no. No this is not in an App- or Play Store.
+Because yes: you can simply add this web application to your device desktop.
+On Android navigate to the site, press the three vertical dots in the upper right corner and choose 'Add to home screen'.
+On IOS Safari open the site, click the exit icon on the bottom and choose the 'Add to home screen' button.

 ### Why?